Kamala Wijeratne: Biography

-While she started writing in her teens, Wijeratne's professional writing began in 1983 with the publication of her first poetry collection Smell of Araliya.
-She writes about aspects of Sri Lankan culture, some of her poems reflect women's inner feelings in Sri Lankan culture.
-Some of her poems are an expression of her resentment of war and violence in Sri Lanka and its repercussion on the lives of civilians.
+While she started writing in her teens, Wijeratne's professional writing began in 1983 with the publication of her first poetry collection, Smell of Araliya.
+She writes about aspects of Sri Lankan culture; some of her poems reflect women's inner feelings in Sri Lankan culture.
+Some of her poems are an expression of her resentment of war and violence in Sri Lanka and their repercussions on the lives of civilians.
+In 2019, she began writing her first novel, titled An Untold Story, which was published in 2020.